reiver/telnets/README.md

 **Absolutely not!**

-The TELNET and TELNETS have special binary escape codes and control codes that `openssl` does **not** understand.
+The TELNET and TELNETS have special binary escape codes and control codes that `openssl` does **not** understand, and won't be able to handle properly.
+And will lead to corruption of the data stream!

 For example, in the TELNET and TELNETS protocols, byte value `255` has a special meaning, and is called `IAC` (which is short for "interpret as command").